Khalid ibn al-Walid: Conversion to Islam and service under Muhammad

-In December 629 or January 630, Khalid took part in Muhammad's capture of Mecca, after which most of the Quraysh converted to Islam.
-In that engagement Khalid led a nomadic contingent called muhajirat al-arab ('the Bedouin emigrants').
+In December 629 or January 630, Khalid took part in Muhammad's conquest of Mecca, after which most of the Quraysh converted to Islam.
+In that campaign Khalid led a nomadic contingent called muhajirat al-arab ('the Bedouin emigrants').
 He led one of the two main pushes into the city and in the subsequent fighting with the Quraysh, three of his men were killed while twelve Qurayshites were slain, according to Ibn Ishaq, the 8th-century biographer of Muhammad.
 Khalid commanded the Bedouin Banu Sulaym in the Muslims' vanguard at the Battle of Hunayn later that year.
 In that confrontation, the Muslims, boosted by the influx of Qurayshite converts, defeated the Thaqif—the Ta'if-based traditional rivals of the Quraysh—and their nomadic Hawazin allies.
 Khalid was then appointed to destroy the idol of al-Uzza, one of the goddesses worshiped in pre-Islamic Arabian religion, in the Nakhla area between Mecca and Ta'if.

 The oasis town of Dumat al-Jandal (pictured in 2007).
 Khalid led an expedition against the city in 630, and may have led another expedition in 633 or 634, though modern historians have cast doubt about the latter campaign or Khalid's role in it.

-Khalid was afterward dispatched to invite to Islam the Banu Jadhima in Yalamlam, about 80 km south of Mecca, but the Islamic traditional sources hold that he attacked the tribe illicitly.
+Khalid was afterward dispatched to invite the Banu Jadhima in Yalamlam, about 80 km south of Mecca, to Islam, but according to traditional Islamic sources, he attacked the tribe without authorization.
 In the version of Ibn Ishaq, Khalid had persuaded the Jadhima tribesmen to disarm and embrace Islam, which he followed up by executing a number of the tribesmen in revenge for the Jadhima's slaying of his uncle Fakih ibn al-Mughira dating to before Khalid's conversion to Islam.
 In the narrative of Ibn Hajar al-Asqalani (d.
 1449), Khalid misunderstood the tribesmen's acceptance of the faith as a rejection or denigration of Islam due to his unfamiliarity with the Jadhima's accent and consequently attacked them.
 In both versions, Muhammad declared himself innocent of Khalid's action but did not discharge or punish him.
 Despite the controversy, Muhammad’s trust in Khalid persisted.
 Shortly thereafter, he sent Khalid to investigate the Banu Mustaliq, a tribe related to the Banu Jadhima, following reports of their alleged apostasy.
 Khalid approached the task cautiously, confirmed the Banu Mustaliq’s adherence to Islam, and delivered an accurate report to Muhammad.
 This episode indicates that Khalid’s initial doubts about the Banu Jadhima’s religious commitment, despite their distinct clan affiliation, were not entirely baseless, as suspicions about related tribes resurfaced months later, prompting multiple delegations to investigate their status.
 According to the historian W. Montgomery Watt, the traditional account about the Jadhima incident "is hardly more than a circumstantial denigration of Khālid, and yields little solid historical fact".